PeteCastle/Assembly-Clock-Utilities/README.md

 In each function, after the respective actions are performed, the program loops back to waiting for keyboard input, allowing the user to interact with the menu and choose different options.

-#### Core Files
-`main.asm` - Program's entry point
-`clock.inc` - All functionalities of the clock `alarm.inc` - All functionalities of the alarm `swatch.inc` - All functionalities of the stopwatch `timer.inc` - All functionalities of the timer
-### Dependencices
-`datetime.inc` - Provides date and time information and its associated arithmetic operations.
-`hotkeys.inc` - Data file for displaying GUI hotkeys.
-`notes.inc` - Procedures pertaining to different nodes needed for musics.
-`sound.inc` - Procedures for playing all musics available in the program.
-Also responsible for determining the current music.
-`utils.inc` - Utilities for improvement of user experience including but not limited to cursor movement, screen clearing, and string printing.
-`math.inc` - Provides arithmetic operations for the program.

 ### List of Interrupts
 |     Method                   |     Used   For                                                 |     Details                                                              |     Found   In                                              |
 |------------------------------|----------------------------------------------------------------|--------------------------------------------------------------------------|-------------------------------------------------------------|